hpcc-systems/STEMChallenge/README.md

 The Data Dictionary with Field Nemes and their Descriptions can be fould in the *DataDictionary* repo folder.

+## Additional Docs and resources

+The slides and information presented in this workshop can be viewed in the *Docs* folder.

 ## The Questions:

 **Category One (MS1):**